Come to Us for Funeral Directors in Newcastle

 WHAT TO EXPECT WHEN YOU ARRIVE AT THE FUNERAL HOME

-One of the first things the funeral arranger will do is to provide you with our general price list.
-He or she will then guide you through the entire arrangement process, explaining how you can create a memorable personal celebration of your loved one's life.
+One of the things the funeral arranger will do is to provide you with our general price list.
+He or she will guide you through the entire arrangement process, explaining how you can create a memorable personal celebration of your loved one's life.
 This is not a one-way conversation; we want to hear your ideas and desires, and use them as the foundation for the arrangement process.

 This process may include: